UK REACH Article 54: recommendations to registrants

 Article 14(1), in conjunction with Annex 1 and Article 10(a)(vii) of UK REACH, requires the provision of RSS for information derived from the application of Annexes 7 to 10 for substances manufactured and/or imported at or above 10 tonnes per year.
 Annex 1 (1.1.4 & 3.1.5) describes the conditions under which RSS shall be prepared and submitted.
 Normally, the study or studies giving rise to the highest concern and that are used to derive conclusions in the chemical safety assessment shall be subject to RSS.
 However, HSE requests that RSS be provided for all studies, including those for substances manufactured and/or imported at less than 10 tonnes per year and for studies covering the physicochemical endpoints.
 This will facilitate any evaluation of the dossier conducted by HSE and make the task of updating the dossier more straightforward for the registrant should an increase in tonnage band be required in the future.

-Guidance regarding the endpoint-specific information expected in RSS can be found in the ECHA Practical Guide 3: How to report robust study summaries on the ECHA website.
+Guidance regarding the endpoint-specific information expected in RSS can be found in ECHA practical guide: How to report robust study summaries.
 This guidance remains valid for UK REACH when read in a GB context.

-In addition, an OECD project led by ECHA has developed guidance on preparing RSS for individual Information requirements; this is available on the ECHA website.
+In addition, an OECD project led by ECHA has developed guidance on preparing RSS for individual information requirements; this is available on the ECHA website.

 Guidance on test items used in studies